-Our experienced dental hygienists in the Palm Beach Gardens area will recommend an effective oral health routine based specifically on your needs (see next section).
-This dental health routine will be outlined clearly and easy to follow.
+Our experienced dental hygienists in the Palm Beach Gardens area will recommend an effective oral health routine based specifically on your needs, which we discuss below.
+This dental health routine will be outlined clearly and be easy to follow.
 People with underlying conditions, including pregnant women, will need to follow an especially rigid daily hygiene routine.

 Your oral health depends on many factors, including:

 A change in your health status can and will affect your oral health.
 Women who are pregnant and those who take certain medications experience oral changes.
 For example, pregnancy can cause inflammation of the gums, which is called pregnancy gingivitis.
-Patients with asthma, who breathe through their mouths, particularly when sleeping, can develop dry mouth, increased plaque formation and gingivitis.”
+Patients with asthma or who breathe through their mouths, particularly when sleeping, can develop dry mouth, increased plaque formation, and gingivitis.

-Remember, we at the Weinberg Dentistry are committed to you having the perfect smile.
+Remember, our dental team at Weinberg Dentistry is committed to you having the perfect smile.
 To have the perfect smile for a long time, you need to take care of your dental health and follow a regular dental hygiene routine with both at-home attention and regular dental hygiene visits to our Jupiter area office.

-Dr. Brion Weinberg, D.D.S, PA.: Dental Hygiene Juno Beach FL
+Dr. Brion Weinberg, D.D.S, PA.: Dental Hygiene West Palm Beach and Palm Beach Gardens, FL